Masterpiece (TV series): Format change

 In 2008, the word "Theatre" was dropped, and the show, officially known as Masterpiece, was split into three different sections.
 Masterpiece Classic was initially hosted by Gillian Anderson; the following year, Laura Linney took her place.
 Masterpiece Mystery! is hosted by Alan Cumming.
 Masterpiece Contemporary was hosted initially by Matthew Goode, who was replaced by David Tennant in 2009.

 All three versions received their own opening sequences and theme music with a common signature based upon the First Suite in D by Mouret (originally chosen by Sarson, who had heard it played at a Club Med resort in Sicily, because it sounded "British and heraldic").
 In the opening to the "Classic" strand of shows, the word "Theatre" appears for a brief moment, apparently in order to maintain WGBH's trademark registration on the former name (in 2011, the show's 40th anniversary, the opening was altered to show "Classic" briefly before showing "40 years").
 The theme music was composed by Man Made Music, Inc; the opening sequences were designed by Kyle Cooper of Prologue.

-As of 2017's broadcast of Victoria series one, Masterpiece Classic no longer aired with a regular host and the series was no longer branded as "Masterpiece Classic" but simply "Masterpiece".
+As of 2017's broadcast of Victoria series 1, Masterpiece Classic no longer aired with a regular host and the series was no longer branded as "Masterpiece Classic" but simply "Masterpiece".

 The Best of Masterpiece Theatre

 In March 2007, to celebrate the 35th anniversary of the show, PBS aired an entertainment special produced and directed by Darcy Corcoran.
-The Best of Masterpiece was hosted by Derek Jacobi and featured interviews with Helen Mirren, Hugh Laurie, Damian Lewis, Robson Green, Ian Richardson, Gillian Anderson, Charles Dance, Alex Kingston, Anthony Andrews and Jean Marsh.
+The Best of Masterpiece was hosted by Sir Derek Jacobi and featured interviews with Dame Helen Mirren, Hugh Laurie, Damian Lewis, Robson Green, Ian Richardson, Gillian Anderson, Charles Dance, Alex Kingston, Anthony Andrews and Jean Marsh.
 The countdown special was based on more than 20,000 survey responses posted to the Masterpiece and PBS affiliate websites, the top 12 series were: